 - Missing teeth, or teeth that aren’t in the right position

 - Medications, such as a certain group of antidepressants

 - Talking in your sleep, or sleep disorders like sleep apnoea or sleep paralysis

 - Medical conditions including Parkinson’s, dementia and epilepsy

 - Smoking, alcohol or recreational drugs

-- Bruxism which runs in the family
+- Genetics - Bruxism can run in the family

-Dealing with the effects of bruxism
+Treating the effects of teeth grinding

 ^ We may record or monitor our calls.

-Bupa Dental Care is a trading name of Oasis Healthcare Limited.
-Registered in England and Wales number: 03257078.
-Registered office: Bupa Dental Care Vantage Office Park, Old Gloucester Road, Hambrook, Bristol, United Kingdom BS16 1GW.
+Bupa Dental Care is a trading name of Oasis Dental Care Limited.
+Registered in England and Wales No: 00478127.
+Registered office: Bupa Dental Care, Vantage Office Park, Old Gloucester Road, Hambrook, Bristol, United Kingdom BS16 1GW.